myndpm/open-source/docs/dyn-forms/intro/7-events.md

 ## Next

 - Check the source code of the [table demo](https://mynd.dev/demos/dyn-forms/simple-form) with the `TABLE` control.
-- Continue with the [Layout Options](/docs/dyn-forms/intro/layout) docs.
+- Continue with the [Debugging Options](/docs/dyn-forms/intro/debugging) docs.